msantang78/query-filter/README.md

 # Laravel Query Filter #

-With this package you can make and validate query filters in a simple and clean way.
+With this package you can create filters to queries as well as validate the input values in a simple and clean way

 ## Use ##